dario-vega/botnosql/README.md

 node --inspect $(npm bin)/bots-node-sdk service .
 ```

-With custom component services running, test endpoints like so:
+With custom component services running, test endpoints like so: ⚠️DO not use those test - not IMPLEMENTED

 ```shell
 # get component metadata